 First, we seek to examine the potential biases due to neglecting ANA at the population level.
-Here, we only compare the MEAA and the MMNL models, as the first moments of the MM-MNL distribution are not informative in such a comparison.
-In particular, we check for how many cases we encounter biases in our hypothesized direction.
+Here, we only compare the MEAA and the MMNL models, as the first moments of the MM-MNL distribution are not informative in such a comparison.12 In particular, we check for how many cases we encounter biases in our hypothesized direction.
 Recall that we expect that the direction of the bias would depend on the share of ANA and the true preference distribution.
-We expect that failing to accommodate ANA, contingent upon ANA occurring (i.e., a share of respondents ignoring some attributes in the decision-making), would bias 1) the mean estimate of the preference distribution towards zero regardless of the characteristics of the true distribution, 2) the estimated variance (or standard deviation) upwards when the true distribution lies further away from zero, leading to an overestimation of the amount of preference heterogeneity in the population, 3) bias the estimated variance (or standard deviation) downwards when the true distribution includes zero (i.e., spans on both positive and negative domains), leading to an underestimation of the amount of preference heterogeneity in the population.
+We expect that failing to accommodate ANA, contingent upon ANA occurring (i.e., a share of respondents ignoring some attributes in the decision-making), would bias 1) the mean estimate of the preference distribution towards zero regardless of the characteristics of the true distribution lies further away from zero, leading to an overestimation of the amount of preference heterogeneity in the population, 3) bias the estimated variance (or standard deviation) downwards when the true distribution includes zero (i.e., spans on both positive and negative domains), leading to an underestimation of the amount of preference heterogeneity in the population.